United Nations Security Council Resolution 47

-The United Nations Security Council Resolution 47, adopted on 21 April 1948, concerns the resolution of the Kashmir conflict.
+United Nations Security Council Resolution 47, adopted on 21 April 1948, concerns the resolution of the Kashmir conflict.
 After hearing arguments from both India and Pakistan, the Council increased the size of the UN Commission created by the former Resolution 39 to five members, instructed the Commission to go to the subcontinent and help the governments of India and Pakistan restore peace and order to the region and prepare for a plebiscite to decide the fate of Kashmir.

 Secondly, the Resolution recommended a three-step process for the resolution of the dispute.
 In the first step, Pakistan was asked to withdraw all its nationals that entered Kashmir for the sake of fighting.
 In the second step, India was asked to progressively reduce its forces to the minimum level required for law and order.
 In the third step, India was asked to appoint a plebiscite administrator nominated by the United Nations who would conduct a free and impartial plebiscite.

 The resolution was adopted paragraph by paragraph; no vote on the resolution as a whole was taken.

 Both India and Pakistan raised objections to the Resolution.
 However, they welcomed mediation by the UN Commission.
 Through its mediation, the Commission amplified and amended the Security Council Resolution, adopting two resolutions of its own, which were accepted by both India and Pakistan.
 Subsequently, a cease-fire was achieved by the Commission at the beginning of 1949.
 However, a truce was not achieved due to disagreements over the process of demilitarisation.
 After considerable efforts, the Commission declared its failure in December 1949.